The Supreme Fabulettes at Leicester Square Theatre

 The presentation of the whole evening was done so well: from the odd cartoon shown midway through the second half, to the stripping gymnast, straight to the “toy boy” they used throughout the show as comic relief.
 The whole thing was a rollicking laugh and was a well-spent evening.
 If cross-dressing comedy musical theatre is your thing, attend, and if it is not, go anyway, it will be after an evening spent with the Supreme Fabulettes.

-For further information on The Supreme Fabulettes and future events visit here.
+For further information and future events visit the Supreme Fabulettes’ website here.